Contents

 The number of cells used includes all cells between the end of inning markers.
 If the formula above does not match the LOB total at the bottom of the scoresheet then you will have to correct the LOB stat:

-The scoresheet should then balance and the Balance Ball should return to green.
+The scoresheet should then balance and the Balance warning will vanish.